Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Stacks of DT Type

-Regarding the \'{e}tale local structure of good moduli space morphisms for stacks with affine diagonal, we have the following theorem.
+We have the following theorem regarding the \'{e}tale local structure of good moduli space morphisms for stacks with affine diagonal.

-\begin{thm-defi} \emph{(Quotient chart) \cite[Theorem~4.12]{Alper}} Let $\mM$ be a locally noetherian Artin stack with a good moduli space $\pi \colon \mM \to M$ such that $\pi$ is of finite type with affine diagonal.
-If $x \in \mM$ is a closed point, then there exists an affine scheme $U$ with an action of $G_x$ and a cartesian diagram
+\begin{thm-defi} \emph{(Quotient chart) \cite[Theorem~4.12]{Alper}} Let $\mM$ be a locally noetherian Artin stack with a good moduli space $q \colon \mM \to M$ such that $q$ is of finite type with affine diagonal.
+If $x \in \mM$ is a closed point with (reductive) stabilizer $G_x$, then there exists an affine scheme $U$ with an action of $G_x$ and a Cartesian diagram

-such that $\Phi$ has the same properties as in Theorem~\ref{Alper1}, is affine and $U \git G_x$ is an \'{e}tale neighbourhood of $\pi(x)$.
+such that $\Phi_x$ has the same properties as in Theorem~\ref{Alper1}, is affine and $U_x \git G_x$ is an \'{e}tale neighbourhood of $q(x)$.